dimanech/code-guardian/README.md

 # Code Guardian
-Deveolped by Dmytro Nechepurenko.
+Developed by Dmytro Nechepurenko.
 Distributed by MIT license.

 ## About
 Code guardian is example of gulp-based set for code review process.